 8. What is the minimum MCAT requirement?

-Dalhousie medical school determines your MCAT score cut-off in relation to your GPA.
+Dalhousie Faculty of Medicine determines your MCAT score cut-off in relation to your GPA.
 That is, if your GPA is 3.3 (the lowest possible GPA required of Maritime applicants), your total MCAT score must be no lower than 499 to be considered.
 For out-of-province applicants with the lowest possible GPA minimum of 3.7, the MCAT score must be no lower than 503.
 To learn more about this correlation, please visit the Dalhousie admissions website.
 Remember, the minimum MCAT category score required is 123.
-If you have a score less than 123 in any of the MCAT categories you will not be considered for admissions, regardless of your total MCAT score.
+If you have a score less than 123 in any of the MCAT categories, you will not be considered for admissions, regardless of your total MCAT score.

 The MD program does not accept international and American applicants.
 However, there are Government Sponsored supernumerary positions that are available at Dalhousie.
 This means that a small number of students (no more than 7) from abroad are sponsored to attend medical school in Halifax.
 This program is usually arranged between the Canadian government and its diplomatic allies.

-10. Do I need the CASPer test for Dalhousie medical school?
+10. Do I need the CASPer test for the Dalhousie Faculty of Medicine?

 Yes, Dalhousie requires all applicants to submit their CASPer score from the current admission cycle.
 Applicants who do not complete CASPer or who do not meet the minimum CASPer score of greater than 1.5 standard deviations below the applicant category mean will not be considered.